ValeriaNiceria/valerianiceria/README.md

 #### Welcome to my profile!
 What's up?

 - :woman_technologist: I’m currently working at <a href="https://operdata.com.br/" target="_blank">Oper</a>.
-- :books: I’m currently learning statistics and on my journey to become a data scientist.
+- :books: I’m currently learning statistics and on my journey to become a Data Scientist.

 <br/>